FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 ## Clone the settings for your own project

-- Have fun !
+- **Have fun with your 3D printer!**

 ## Marlin G codes

-- the used Marlin G codes are described [here](https://marlinfw.org/meta/gcode/)
+- The used Marlin G codes are described [here](https://marlinfw.org/meta/gcode/)

 ## Your feedback is welcome and needed

-- Please give feedback as an Issue
+- Please give feedback as an [Issue](https://github.com/FUEL4EP/Creality_Ender_3_S1_Pro/issues)
-- Any further improvement is welcome
+- Any further improvement is highly welcome
+- Let's try to further improve the Cura  settings for the Creality Ender 3 S1 Pro 3D printer
-- Many thanks in advance
+- Many thanks for your cooperation and help in advance